Porter (college)

-The University of Edinburgh, the majority of colleges at the universities of Cambridge, Durham and Oxford, as well as newer collegiate universities such as Lancaster University, University of York, and older universities like University of Bristol and St David's College, have members of staff called porters.
+The University of Edinburgh, the majority of colleges at the universities of Cambridge, Durham and Oxford, as well as newer collegiate universities such as Lancaster University, the University of York, and older universities like University of Bristol and St David's College, have members of staff called porters.
 There is normally a Head Porter, Deputy Head Porter and a team of other porters.
 Their precise job roles vary from college to college.
-Oxbridge porters are highly sought after jobs.
+Jobs as Oxbridge porters are highly sought after.
 Porters work in a section of the college called the porters' lodge, at the main entrance.